Velocidex/velociraptor-docs/content/blog/2023/2023-04-03-velociraptor-survey/_index.md

 Suggestions for improvements included:

 * More in-depth YouTube videos breaking down the tools features with workflows
-* More detailed how to with practical examples
+* More detailed "how to" with practical examples
 * Please improve documentation about functions and plugins with a slightly more detailed explanation and a small example.
 * Documents seem to be outdated, would like to see updates to the